 Dave Drinkwater (Chair), Peter Corbett (Secretary), Mick Bennett (Treasurer), Joe Knight, Barbara Howarth, Patrick Conway, Eileen Finlay, Erika Denholm, Mandy Stagg, Stephen Laverick, Anne Corbett and Phil Jackson.

-More information about Belmont Community Association, can be found in our BCA Constitution and Amalgamated BCA Annual Report & Statement of Accounts 2018, BCA safeguarding Policy,Internet_policy and Data Protection Policy.
+More information about Belmont Community Association, can be found in our BCA Constitution and Amalgamated Annual Report and Accounts 2019, BCA safeguarding Policy,Internet_policy and Data Protection Policy.

 Belmont Community Association is firmly committed to diversity and equality in all of its activities.
 We are committed to promoting equality of opportunity within our Association and with partners.
 We recognise that the strength of the Association is built on the understanding of individual strengths and differences and seeks to respect these.
 We recognise that certain groups and individuals in society are disadvantaged because of discrimination experienced.
 We seek to ensure that our Association respects and includes everyone and that no user, partner, employee or job applicant receives less favourable treatment on the basis of age, disability, marital status (including civil Partnerships), race, religion or belief, sex (including gender reassignment) sexual orientation, pregnancy and maternity, trade union membership, political views or affiliations.